 This project has a goal of 80% data completeness.
-In 2022, 13 sampling events are planned.
+In 2022, seven sampling events are planned.
 The 2022 monitoring data is intended for a screening level assessment only in future IR cycles.
-The data collected is intended to provide members of the public with pertinent recreation information.
+The data collected is intended to provide members of the public with pertinent recreation information and to support continued calibration of the VBeach model.